ZhanfanZhou/FakeNews/README.md

 First iteration: a SVM classifier

 * Naive bayes is often used for spam detection, similar to Fake news detection.
-* SVM is a strong baseline for classification problem, it is faster than neural nets in general.
+* SVM is a strong baseline for classification problems, it is faster than neural nets in general.

 ### feature extraction
-The n-gram features are extracted, which results in over 3000 dimensions feature vectors.The long articles alleviate the matrix sparsity issue to a certain extent.
+The n-gram features are extracted, which results in over 3000 dimensions feature vectors.
+The long articles alleviate the matrix sparsity issue to a certain extent.
 To reduce the computation overhead and avoid over-fitting the data, the feature dimension is trimmed.